wrecks-code/SimpleMonitorControlTray/README.md

 ## Notes

+- If you want to reset the settings simply delete config.ini in your SimpleMonitorControlTray folder
 - The "Startup with Windows" feature adds a registry key to automatically start the program with Windows.
 You can remove this by clicking it again.
 - A default layout is saved on first startup, which can be overwritten by right-clicking and selecting "Save current monitor layout".
 - If you encounter any issues or have suggestions for improvements, feel free to open an issue or submit a pull request.